drizzle-lang/drizzle/README.md

 These are lofty (probably too lofty for just me right now) goals but damnit I'm gonna have a good try off it!

+My main goal is making a language that I can use and that I enjoy using.

+By using it myself, I'll be able to push development more, and as I push development I'll hopefully have to end up reading more in depth about the subject and hopefully Sapphire will get better and better.

+If even one other person uses this language, I'd be over the moon :smile:

 ## Language Ideas

 ```sapphire